BrianAronson/birankr/README.md

 - **sparsematrix\_from\_matrix**
     - Creates a sparsematrix from a matrix
 - **sparsematrix\_rm\_weights**
-    - Removes weights from a sparsematrix
+    - Removes edge weights from a sparsematrix